dizpunk/cheatsheets/utilities/less.md

 # [LESS](https://man7.org/linux/man-pages/man1/less.1.html)
-`Less` is a command line utility that displays the contents of a file or a command output, one page at a time (both forward and backward)
+`Less` is a command line utility that displays the contents of a file or a command output, one page at a time (both forward and backward).

 __Open__ a file
 ```